APCAA Early Spring 2025 Digest

 Said Walker: "What a day.
 Standing in front of SCOTUS with the background noise of those trying to dismantle so many of the benefits that allow people to live humanely, is sobering.
 I got into some good trouble, knowing that while the risks are not the same as my elders, nonetheless it matters that we use our voices in this moment."

 Bridge 25 Forward Welcomes Panelist Bro.
-George B. Walker Jr. To
+George B. Walker Jr. To 2025 Retreat

 There has perhaps never been a more important time for us to come together as a resolute community committed to building a more inclusive industry.
 While DEI has become politicized, misrepresented and overstated, the practice of inclusion remains transformational to business growth.
-And those companies that understand this will future proof their businesses for years to come.
+And those companies that understand this can future proof their businesses for years to come.

-With an extraordinary NPS score of over 90 for 2 years in a row, this 2 ½ day retreat immerses Chief Diversity Officers, CMOs, CEOs and other senior leaders in a unique environment built to deliver actionable insights and foster data-driven solutions to operationalize inclusion across the workplace, workforce and marketplace and protect it from unfounded attacks.
+With an extraordinary NPS score of over 90 for 2 years in a row, this 2 ½ day retreat immersed Chief Diversity Officers, CMOs, CEOs and other senior leaders in a unique environment built to deliver actionable insights and foster data-driven solutions to operationalize inclusion across the workplace, workforce and marketplace and protect it from unfounded attacks.

 Said Walker: "I am grateful to have a voice for democracy.
 It's been surreal and in these times, hard for so many people.
 I keep thinking about my ancestors and others who have committed themselves to democratic ideals in the face of difficult circumstances.
 I know our times aren't easy and full of uncertainty.
 I also know that my commitment to those who believe in freedom for everyone is unwavering."